 Patterns

-Kysely IS NOT an ORM.
-Kysely DOES NOT have the concept of relations.
-Kysely IS a query builder.
-Kysely DOES build the SQL you tell it to, nothing more, nothing less.
+Kysely is not an ORM.
+It does not have the concept of relations.
+Kysely is a query builder—it builds the SQL you tell it to, nothing more, nothing less.

-TLDR: JSON type with subselects.
-With the combination of these two things, we can write some super efficient queries with nested relations.
-Evolu automatically parses stringified JSONs to typed objects.
-Evolu also ensures that no strings can accidentally contain a stringified JSON.
+TL;DR: JSON type with subselects.
+With this combination, we can write efficient queries with nested relations.
+Evolu automatically parses stringified JSONs to typed objects and ensures that no regular strings are mistakenly parsed as JSON.

 Deferred Sync with Local-Only Tables

-Fortunately, we can leverage Evolu's local-only tables instead.
-Saving huge JSON on every keystroke isn't an issue because Evolu uses Web Workers, so saving doesn't block the main thread.
-In React Native, we use InteractionManager.runAfterInteractions (soon).
+Instead, we can use Evolu’s local-only tables.
+Saving large JSON blobs on every keystroke isn’t a problem since Evolu uses Web Workers—so it won’t block the main thread.
+In React Native, InteractionManager.runAfterInteractions

-// Both `update` and `create` run within a transaction.
+// Both `update` and `insert` run within a transaction.

 evolu.update("_todo", { id: someId, isDeleted: true });